cwagdev/RWDevCon-Countdown/0-For-Instructor/3-Lab.markdown

       }
 	}

+Now build the project so that the CountdownKit framework is compiled and this new property is visible to the Counting Down target.
+You do not need to run, just use `⌘+B` to build the target.

 This is a `Bool` whose getter returns `true` or `false` depending on if the cell's `dayImageView.image` property is `nil`.
 The setter is the interesting part, when you set this property to `true` it sets the `dayImageView.image` property to an image that is the computed average color of the `targetDay` image.
 Otherwise it will set the image back to the `reducedImage`.

 Now it is time to take advantage of the new `imageHidden` property on the cell.
 Jump back to `TodayViewController.swift` and update the `tableView(tableView:cellForRowAtIndexPath:)` method